dpolonijo/Angular/README.md

 3. Make sure you have installed and started MySql server.
 Note: You can use other databases like MS SQL, Oracle... but then you must define it in *datasource.json* file in backend folder of root application directory.

 4. Run *to_do_list.sql* script from root folder of this project.
-You can import file or run script from any database management client (HeidiSQL, PHPMyAdmin, MySQL Workbench, DBeaver...). </br>
+You can import file or run script from any database management client (HeidiSQL, PHPMyAdmin, MySQL Workbench, DBeaver...).
+There are no special privileges for this database: u: root, p: ''.</br>
    Make sure that after this process database *to_do* and table *to_do_list* must be created.

 5. If not yet, install git on your computer and check if it works by typing 'git' in your terminal window.